chiemezie1/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

         2. Between the load balancer and the web/application servers to isolate internal traffic.
         3. Between the web/application servers and the database server to secure the database layer.
     - **SSL Certificate**: An SSL certificate is added to serve the website over HTTPS, ensuring encrypted communication between the user's browser and the server.
 This protects data in transit from eavesdropping and tampering.
-    - **3 Monitoring Clients**: Monitoring clients are installed on each server (web server, application server, and database server) to collect performance metrics and log data.
+    - **3 Monitoring Clients**: Monitoring clients are installed on each server (Load balancer, application server) to collect performance metrics and log data.
 This enables proactive monitoring and alerting for any potential issues.
 - **What are firewalls for:**
     - Firewalls are security devices or software that monitor and control incoming and outgoing network traffic based on predefined security rules.
 They help to:
         - Block unauthorized access.